 We’re not picking on Elliott.
 Through early November, goalies had combined for a .909 save percentage, the lowest in 10 years.
 The league averaged 6.18 goals per game, the most since 1995-96.
-Part of the surge in offense began last year with the NHL’s crackdown on slashing, which slightly increased power-play frequency and gave high-skill players m...
+Part of the surge in offense began last year with the NHL’s crackdown on slashing, which slightly increased power-play frequency and gave high-skill players more space to work.

 This season, we’re seeing the most power plays per game since 2010-11, but the additional surge in barnburner offense correlates with goalie pad reduction, which commenced with shrinking the pants and leg padding midway through 2016-17.
 To summarize the small print in this season’s new guidelines: various elements of goalies’ shoulder, elbow, bicep, forearm, chest and clavicle pads have been reduced.
 In some cases, that means an inch.
 In others, it means flattening the gear so it doesn’t protrude past a certain measurement.